Club Penguin: Private servers

-A Club Penguin Private Server (commonly abbreviated and known as a CPPS) is an online multiplayer game that is not part of Club Penguin, but uses unlicensed SWF files from Club Penguin, a database, and a server emulator in order to create a similar environment for the game.
+A Club Penguin private server (CPPS) is an online multiplayer game that uses unlicensed SWF files from Club Penguin, a database, and a server emulator in order to create a similar environment for the game.
 Many now use these environments in order to play the original game after its discontinuation.
-CPPSes often contain features that did not exist in the original game such as custom items and rooms, free membership, etc.
+CPPS's often contain features that did not exist in the original game, such as custom items and rooms, free membership, etc.

 Throughout the official game's existence, various players created private servers of Club Penguin, and in response to its closure, more private servers were created.
-Club Penguin Rewritten, a popular remake, launched February 12, 2017, had reached a million players as of October 12, 2017, though discontinued "permanently" on March 4, 2018.
-Citing community support and funding, however, it returned with all accounts intact on April 27, 2018.
-Club Penguin Rewritten had reached eight million registered accounts on December 2, 2020; nearly twice as many as Club Penguin had 14 years earlier in December 2006.
+Club Penguin Rewritten, a popular remake, launched on February 12, 2017.
+It had reached a million players as of October 12, 2017, before announcing its permanent shutdown on March 4, 2018.
+Citing community support and funding however, the remake returned a month later on April 27, 2018, along with all existing user accounts, nearly twice as many as Club Penguin had 12 years earlier in December 2006.

-During the COVID-19 pandemic, private servers experienced a surge in popularity, with between 6,000 and 8,000 new players signing up each day.
+During the COVID-19 pandemic, private servers experienced a surge in popularity, with one CPPS platform gaining between 6,000 and 8,000 new players each day.
 On April 16, 2020, American musician Soccer Mommy collaborated with Club Penguin Rewritten to host a virtual concert for her new album Color Theory.
 The event had been rescheduled from April 2, 2020, due to higher than expected player counts that overloaded the server.

-As of May 21, 2020, the collective number of player accounts registered on all private servers numbered over 15 million.